dougeby/IntuneDocs/intune/encrypt-devices.md

 After Intune encrypts a macOS device with FileVault, you can view and manage the FileVault recovery keys when you view the Intune [encryption report](encryption-monitor.md).

-After Intune encrypted a macOS device with FileVault, end users can view that device's personal recovery key from the web Company Portal on any device.
-Once in the web Company Portal, users can choose the encrypted macOS device, and choose to "Get recovery key" as a remote device action.
+After Intune encrypts a macOS device with FileVault, you can view that device's personal recovery key from the web Company Portal on any device.
+Once in the web Company Portal, choose the encrypted macOS device, and then choose to "Get recovery key" as a remote device action.

 ## BitLocker encryption for Windows 10